Disorder, entropy and harmonic functions: Introduction

 For a fixed graph or Markov chain we denote by $\Ee$ the expectation with respect to the random walk on that fixed graph.
-When we want to note the starting point of the random walk we will use subscripts, {\em i.e.}\ $\Ee_\rho$. $\E$ is used to denote the expectation with respect to both the environment and the random walk (the ``annealed'' average).
-Similarly, bold letters will usually denote ``quenched'' objects, {\em i.e.}\ objects related to an instance $G$ of the environment.
-The quantity $\Dd(x,y)$ will denote the graphical distance between two vertices $x$ and $y$ of $G$, {\em i.e.}\ the length of the shortest path in $G$ between $x$ and $y$, or, in the non-reversible setting, the minimal $n$ such that $P^n(x,y)>0$. $\Bb_x(r)$ will denote the ball $\{y:\Dd(x,y)\le r\}$. $\cc_i$ will denote constants which depend on the environments $G$, while constants of the form $C_i$ are uniform in the environment.
-We will occasionally write just $\cc$ or $C$ for a constant --- different appearances of $\cc$ or $C$ might be different constants.
+When the starting point of the random walk is specified, we will use subscripts and write for instance $\Ee_\rho$.
+The symbol $\E$ is used to denote the expectation with respect to both the environment and the random walk (the ``annealed'' average).
+Similarly, bold letters will usually denote ``quenched'' objects, that is, objects related to an instance $G$ of the environment.
+The quantity $\Dd(x,y)$ will denote the graphical distance between two vertices $x$ and $y$ of $G$, that is, the length of the shortest path in $G$ between $x$ and $y$, or, in the nonreversible setting, the minimal $n$ such that $P^n(x,y)>0$.
+The ball $\{y\dvtx \Dd(x,y)\le r\}$ will be denoted by $\Bb_x(r)$.

-Finally, for a random variable $X$ we denote by $\law(X)$ the law of $X$, {\em i.e.}\ the measure on the space of values of $X$ induced by it.
-If $\mathcal E$ is some event then we will denote by $\law(X|{\mathcal E})$ the law of $X$ conditioned on $\mathcal E$ happening.
-For a set $E$ we will denote by $|E|$ the cardinality of $E$.
+Constants which depend on the environments $G$ are denoted $\mathbf{c}_i$, while constants of the form $C_i$ will refer to constants uniform in the environment.
+We will occasionally write $\mathbf{c}$ or $C$ for a constant---different appearances of $\mathbf{c}$ or $C$ might be different constants.